tam-dcreator/simple_shell/README.md

 Our shell shall be called `hsh`

 The project was completed using
-C language
+C language,
-Shell
+Shell,
-Betty linter
+Betty linter.

 General Requirement for project
 All files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89